Azure/Azure-Sentinel/DataConnectors/Zoom/readme.md

 Alternatively you can deploy the elements manually.
 #### 2: Deploy via VS Code
 Note: You will need to prepare VS code for Azure function development.
 See https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-powershell#prerequisites
-1. Download the [Zip](https://github.com/Azure/Azure-Sentinel/blob/ZoomLogs/DataConnectors/master/zoom_logs_template.zip?raw=true) file of the Azure Funciton app from Github.
+1. Download the [Zip](https://github.com/Azure/Azure-Sentinel/blob/master/DataConnectors/Zoom/zoom_logs_template.zip?raw=true) file of the Azure Funciton app from Github.
-2. Extract to location on your machine.
+2. Extract to a location on your local host.
 3. Open VS Code.
 4. Click File -> Open Folder.
-5. Select the Top folder from extracted files.
+5. Select the top level folder from extracted files.
 6. Type Crtl+Shift+P.
 7. Click Azure Functions: Deploy to function app.
-You maybe asked to sign in to azure.
+You maybe asked to sign in to Azure.
 8. Click Create New function app in Azure (advanced).
 9. Provide a unique name like "ZoomLogs".
 Press Enter.
 10. Click Windows.
 11. Click Consumption.
 12. Click PowerShell.